M2rsh/M2rsh/README.md

-Disclaimer: I do not promote or encourage any illegal activities, all contents provided by this readme were created with educational purpose.
+Disclaimer: I do not promote or encourage any illegal activities, all contents provided by this readme were created for educational purposes only.

 # DMT